giorgosma/MiniJava-Compiler/README.md

 # Building a compiler for MiniJava, a subset of Java

-- Course Project of Compilers Course.
+- Project for Compilers Course.

 - Implemented in Java using JavaCC and JTB.